PlayForm/WebSite/Source/Content/en/personal-data-protection-policy.md

 ## Security

-1. Each department within Playform shall take all appropriate technical and organizational measures that protect against unauthorized, unlawful, and/or accidental access, destruction, modification, blocking, copying, distribution, as well as from other illegal actions of unauthorized persons regarding the personal data under their responsibility.
+1. Each department within PlayForm shall take all appropriate technical and organizational measures that protect against unauthorized, unlawful, and/or accidental access, destruction, modification, blocking, copying, distribution, as well as from other illegal actions of unauthorized persons regarding the personal data under their responsibility.

-2. The employee responsible for the supervision after the security of personal data within Playform shall be DSR Officer.
+2. The employee responsible for the supervision after the security of personal data within PlayForm shall be DSR Officer.
 This person implements the guidelines and other specifications on data protection and information security in his area of responsibility.
-He/she advises Playform management on the planning and implementation of information security in Playform, and must be involved in all projects at an early stage in order to take security-related aspects into account as early as the planning phase.
+He/she advises PlayForm management on the planning and implementation of information security in PlayForm, and must be involved in all projects at an early stage in order to take security-related aspects into account as early as the planning phase.